Matheusgermann/Marketing_Project_Olist/README.md

 ## 📈 Dashboard

-The Gold layer feeds a Power BI report in **Import mode**, the dataset is a static historical snapshot (Sep 2016 – Aug 2018), so no scheduled refresh is needed.
-The report is organized into three pages:
+The Gold layer feeds a Power BI report organized into three pages:

 - **Executive Overview** — headline KPIs (revenue, orders, customers, average ticket) alongside revenue and order trends over time, and a first look at how customers and revenue split